 Best Time to Visit Tortuguero, Costa Rica

 The best time to visit Tortuguero is July – October for the turtle nestings.
 For the best weather, September and October are the best times to visit Tortuguero.
-The busiest times of the year in Tortuguero is December, July and August.
+The busiest times of the year in Tortuguero is December, July and August but it may rain a lot in December.

 You really don’t need more than a few nights to get an incredible experience in Tortuguero.
 Since this area is very small and remote, most people stay 1-2 nights.